1952 United States presidential election: Television

 Reeves's television work, although pioneering, was the subject of considerable criticism on the grounds that he was attempting to sell a presidential candidate to the public in the same manner that one might sell a car or a brand of toothpaste.
-The liberal journalist Marya Mannes mocked the approach with this ditty: "Eisenhower hits the spot/One full general, that's a lot/Feeling sluggish, feeling sick?/Take a dose of Ike and Dick!/Philip Morris, Lucky Strike/Alka Seltzer, I like Ike!"
+The liberal journalist Marya Mannes mocked the approach with this ditty: "Eisenhower hits the spot/One full general, that's a lot/Feeling sluggish, feeling sick?/Take a dose of Ike and Dick!/Philip Morris, Lucky Strike/Alka-Seltzer, I like Ike!"
 For his part, Stevenson would have nothing to do with television at all and condemned Eisenhower's use of the medium by calling it "selling the presidency like cereal".
 He made a point of the fact that he did not watch or even own a television, and the same went for many members of his inner circle.

 Both campaigns made use of television ads.
 A notable ad for Eisenhower was an issue-free feel-good animated cartoon with a soundtrack song by Irving Berlin called "I Like Ike".
 For the first time, a presidential candidate's personal medical history was released publicly, as were partial versions of his financial histories, because of the issues that had been raised in Nixon's speech.
 Near the end of the campaign, Eisenhower, in a major speech, announced that if he won the election he would go to Korea to see if he could end the war.
 His great military prestige, combined with the public's weariness with the conflict, gave Eisenhower the final boost he needed to win.

 Throughout the entire campaign, Eisenhower led in all opinion polls and by wide margins in most of them.

 Citizens for Eisenhower

-To circumvent the local Republican Party organizations, which were mostly controlled by Taft supporters, the Eisenhower forces created a nationwide network of grassroots clubs, "Citizens for Eisenhower".
+To circumvent the local Republican Party organizations, which were mostly controlled by Taft supporters, Charles F. Willis and Stanley M. Rumbough Jr. created a nationwide network of grassroots clubs, "Citizens for Eisenhower".
 Independents and Democrats were welcome, as the group specialized in canvassing neighborhoods and holding small-group meetings.
+Eisenhower, when accepting the Republican nomination, specifically credited the two men, saying that he would not have been there without their efforts.
 Citizens for Eisenhower hoped to revitalize the party by expanding its activist ranks and by supporting moderate and internationalist policies.
 It did not endorse candidates other than Eisenhower, but he paid it little attention after he had won, and it failed to maintain its impressive starting momentum.
 Instead, it energized the conservative Republicans, which led finally to the Barry Goldwater campaign of 1964.
 Longtime Republican activists viewed the newcomers with suspicion and hostility.
 More significantly, activism in support of Eisenhower did not translate into enthusiasm for the party's cause.